stefanhuber1993/GasVesiclePrediction/README.md

 # Gas Vesicle Structure Prediction

-A primer for structure prediction of the unknown genees in the gas vesicle gene cluster.
+A primer for structure prediction of the unknown genes in the gas vesicle gene cluster.
 EMBO course "When prediction meets experiment" 2022 in Palermo.

 ## GvpA structure